altafbalikai/TODO_List/README.md

 Features
 User Registration: New users can register with the application.

 User Login: Registered users can log in to access the application.
+Or for demo try using
           username = "user",
           password = "user@12345".